 How to get involved:

-- Become an IRMA member and commit to credible certification of industrial-scale mines.
-Receive guidance and tools from IRMA on how to source materials from mines engaged in IRMA.
+- Become an IRMA member and commit to sourcing from mines that engage in IRMA certification.
 Share your membership status and commitment with your customers and stakeholders.
 Be part of the IRMA governance and support the improvement and scale-up of the IRMA standards system.

 - Get on the Responsible Mining Map to state your interest and need for responsible materials for purchase.
 This helps show mines the wide interest from purchasers and investors and creates a simple, visual incentive for mines to engage with IRMA.